droidian/mtp-server/README.md

 ```

-The `mtp-server.service` should be enabled for starting itself during every boot:
+The `mtp-server.service` can be started like the following:
 ```
-$ sudo systemctl enable --now mtp-server
+$ systemctl start --user mtp-server
 ```